awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 **Note**
 Currently, Lambda email flow rules reference only Lambda functions in the same AWS Region and AWS account as the Amazon WorkMail organization being configured\.

-## Getting started with Lambda for Amazon WorkMail<a name="start-lambda"></a>
+## Getting started with AWS Lambda for Amazon WorkMail<a name="start-lambda"></a>

-To start using Lambda with Amazon WorkMail, deploy [the example Lambda function](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:489970191081:applications/workmail-hello-world-python) from the AWS Serverless Application Repository to your account\.
-Permissions for the example Lambda function are already configured for you\.
+To start using AWS Lambda with Amazon WorkMail, we recommend deploying the [ WorkMail Hello World Lambda function ](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:489970191081:applications/workmail-hello-world-python) from the AWS Serverless Application Repository to your account\.
+The function has all the necessary resources, and the permissions configured for you\.
+For more examples, see the [amazon\-workmail\-lambda\-templates](https://github.com/aws-samples/amazon-workmail-lambda-templates) repository on GitHub\.

-If you choose to create your own Lambda function to use with Amazon WorkMail, you must configure permissions using the AWS Command Line Interface \(AWS CLI\)\.
+If you choose to create your own Lambda function, you must configure permissions using the AWS Command Line Interface \(AWS CLI\)\.
 In the following example command, replace `MY_FUNCTION_NAME` with the name of your Lambda function, and replace `REGION` with your Amazon WorkMail AWS Region\.
 Available Amazon WorkMail Regions include `us-east-1`, `us-west-2`, and `eu-west-1`\.

 ```
 aws --region REGION lambda add-permission --function-name MY_FUNCTION_NAME --statement-id AllowWorkMail --action "lambda:InvokeFunction" --principal workmail.REGION.amazonaws.com